Spring Farm: Transport

 Spring Farm is off the Camden Bypass.
 There are a number of bus services operated by Transit Systems that run through the suburb.
 The nearest railway station is Macarthur.

 Landmarks

 Springs Lake

 Springs Lake is a man made lake in Spring Farm with a timber boardwalk, and picnic facilities.

 Spring Farm Dog Park

 Spring Farm Dog Park opened in July 2016 and can be located next to Springs Lake near Burrell Road.

 Governance

 Spring Farm lies in the south ward of Camden Council, currently represented by Eva Campbell, Damien Quinnell and Rose Sicari.
 The suburb is contained within the federal electorate of Division of Hume, represented by Angus Taylor (Liberal), and the state electorate of Camden, currently held by Sally Quinnell, New South Wales Labor Party.

 Education

 There is one public school in the area.
 Spring Farm Public School was built in 2016 and is located on Barley Road.

+Facilities

+The Spring Farm Resource Recovery Park in the suburb processes household waste from the Campbelltown City Council, Camden Council, Wollondilly Shire Council and Wingecarribee Shire Council areas.
+The site includes a materials recycling facility (MRF) for sorting kerbside recyclables and recovering reusable materials.
+General waste and garden organics are temporarily stored before being transferred to landfill and commercial composting facilities, respectively.